MasonNewell/Quiz/README.md

 # Quiz

-Quiz using JavaScript that saves data into local storage.
+Quiz using JavaScript that saves high score data into local storage.

 # Screenshot